martdegraaf/martdegraaf.github.io/src/blog/content/posts/duplicate-logging-azure-application-insights.md

 ## Wrap up
 Whenever you see duplicate logging in your application insights make sure the configuration is correct.
 Also, make sure that you're not forcing a policy on the diagnostic settings when you configure it in the properties.
 Only one upstream to the Log Analytic workspace is required :wink:.

 ### References

 - [Microsoft Learn - Application Insights Duplicate Telemetry](https://learn.microsoft.com/en-us/answers/questions/883344/application-insights-duplicate-telemetry.html)
 - [Converting table ApplicationInsights LogAnalytics ](https://learn.microsoft.com/en-us/azure/azure-monitor/app/convert-classic-resource#apptraces)
 - [Azure Monitor](https://learn.microsoft.com/en-gb/azure/azure-monitor/overview)

+# TLDR
+The Application Insights was configured to send the data twice to the Log Analytics workspace.
+One of them was done by ARM, the other was enforced by an Azure Policy.